 Andres became involved in the Fragile X community following the diagnosis of his oldest son.
 Since then, he has been dedicated to raising awareness of Fragile X and other rare diseases and to supporting the inclusion of people with special needs.
-Currently, Andres works as an Alliance Manager in Global Business Development at Takeda.
+Currently, Andres works at AbbVie in Enterprise Strategies.
+Previously he worked at Takeda as an Alliance Manager in Global Business Development.
 He holds an MLA, including a Global Studies certificate, from the University of Pennsylvania, an MBA from the University of Delaware, and a BA in Supply Chain Management from Michigan State University.

 Katie Clapp, MS

 In 1994, after her son Andy was diagnosed with Fragile X, Katie, her husband Michael Tranfaglia, and a third parent, Kathy May, founded FRAXA.
 Katie has a BA in History from Harvard and a Masters degree in Computer Science from UNC Chapel Hill.
 She worked as a software engineer and instructor in computer science before FRAXA.
 She has won some prizes for her work with FRAXA, including an American Red Cross Community Hero award and a Women of Justice award from Massachusetts Lawyers Weekly.

 Dean is retired after 35 years as a technology professional in the SF Bay Area.
 Most of Dean’s career was focused on building and leading technical teams.
 Dean graduated from the California State University of Chico with a Bachelor of Science Degree in Computer Science.